wsromek/react-first-app/README.md

 This repository has been created as an aid in the process of learning React.js and its development stack.

+It is also meant to embrace good practices such as automatization, analysis of code quality, CI etc.

 # Integration and deployment

 This repository has been prepared to utilize Travis CI to deploy code to Heroku app.